kyma-project/api-gateway/docs/user/custom-resources/apirule/04-10-apirule-custom-resource.md

 Underlying type: integer

-Timeout for HTTP requests in seconds.
-The timeout can be configured up to 3900 seconds (65 minutes).
+Specifies the timeout for HTTP requests in seconds for all rules.
+You can override the value for each rule.
+If no timeout is specified, the default timeout of 180 seconds applies.

 Validation:
 - Maximum: 3900